Important things to keep in mind when investigating a harassment complaint

 10. Consider the entire context: where the appropriate action is for an employee to be disciplined, you should keep in mind the entire context in determining what the appropriate response to their actions should be.
 Remember that the punishment ought to fit the crime.

 If you are an employer requiring assistance with investigating a harassment complaint or if you have been terminated as a result of an improper investigation, it is best to talk to a lawyer specializing in Employment Law when facing this situation.
-Please contact Monkhouse Law today at (416) 907-9249 for a free 30 minute consultation over the phone to discuss your options.
+Please contact Monkhouse Law today to discuss your options.